Helleristninger

 Allan Krill's new interpretations of Scandinavian petroglyphs

-From studying published photographs and tracings of petroglyphs, I now think that only four artistsÑwhom I call Steinn Stikkmann, BŒrdr BŒtmann, Ingi Innrisser, and Oddr OmrisserÑmade nearly all the petroglyphs in Norway, Sweden, and NW Russia.
-They traveled around like the modern wall-artist Banksy.
-There are no pecked petroglyphs in Finland, or in central Sweden, or in Aust-Agder Norway, simply because none of the artists went there. Ê
+From studying photographs and tracings of petroglyphs, I now think that only four artistsÑwhom I call Steinn Stikkmann, BŒrdr BŒtmann, Ingi Innrisser, and Oddr OmrisserÑmade nearly all the petroglyphs in Norway, Sweden, and NW Russia.
+They traveled great distances like the modern wall-artist Banksy.
+There are no pecked petroglyphs in Finland, or in much of central Sweden, or in Aust-Agder Norway, simply because no petroglyph artists went there. Ê

-BŒrdr BŒtmann was from the Stavanger area.
+BŒrdr BŒtmann lived in the Stavanger area.
 He traveled the least of the four artists.
-His boats look much like Stikkmann's, but he engraved almost nothing other than boats.
-He probably met Stikkmann or saw Stikkmann's work at Sola, and was inspired to make petroglyphs himself.
+He probably met Stikkmann or saw his work at Sola (¯lb¿r), and was inspired to use Stikkmann's nailpoint technique to make petroglyphs himself.
+He also practiced by making cup marks and shoe prints.
+He engraved many boats similar to Stikkmann's, but very few other motifs, and nothing specially fanciful.

 Ingi Innrisser had the widest variety of motifs and artistic styles, and traveled the farthest.
-He worked from Finnmark in the north to Oslo in the south, and from Vingen and Ausevik in the west to the White Sea and Lake Onega in the east.
-He never visited southwest Norway or southern Sweden.
-He mostly drew deer, and often decorated their bodies with geometric designs.
-He showed some internal organs of deer at Glšsa, and in Oslo, Drammen, and sites along two major rivers of central Norway.
-He made story pictures depicting S‡mi people herding reindeer in corrals at Alta, deer migrations at Gamnes and Vingen, and bear hunting, moose hunting, and beluga whaling in Russia.
+He worked from Finnmark (Alta, Slettnes) in the north to Oslo (Ekeberg) in the south, and from Vingen and Ausevik in the west to Russia (Kanozero, Vyg, Onega) in the east.
+He never went to southwest Norway or southern Sweden.
+He often drew cervids Ñ deer, reindeer, moose, or elk Ñ and decorated their bodies with various patterns, including geometric designs.
+He showed the internal organs of cervids in Sweden (Glšsa), and also on a trip in eastern Norway (Ekeberg, skollen), and one or more trips to Finnmark.
+I think he got the idea of drawing internal organs from Oddr Omrisser, and they probably traveled together sometimes.
+Innrisser made elaborate story pictures: the migration of 100 cervids at Vingen and 30 at Gamnes, S‡mi people in Alta gathering domestic reindeer in corrals, men hunting cervids at NŠmforsen, men on skis hunting cervids and bears at Vyg and Kanozero, and fleets of boats harpooning beluga whales in the White Sea (Vyg).

 Allan Krill, Professor of Geology